ietf-wg-idr/RFC4271bis/rfc4271bis.md

    Code may have one or more Error Subcodes associated with it.
    If no appropriate Error Subcode is defined, then a zero (Unspecific) value is used for the Error Subcode field.
+   The following subcodes are defined by this document.
+The authoritative list is maintained by IANA, see {{iana}}:

 Message Header Error subcodes: